timyiu478/dolev-strong-protocol/README.md

 ### Understand The Output

-The program will output the register value and history(append-only log) of each honest node for each dolev-strong protocol cycle.
+The program will output the register value and history(append-only log) of each honest node for each dolev-strong protocol cycle(or epoch).
 We should see that all honest nodes have the same register value and history at the end of each cycle.

 ```bash
 Node 0's register value is 0